glic3rinu/spam-gear/README.md

 php-spam
 --------

 With PHP >= 5.3 there is this feature that you can enable to log emails sent with PHP.
-This feature can be enabled by setting `mail.log = /var/log/phpmail.log` on the `php.ini`.
+It can be enabled by setting `mail.log = /var/log/phpmail.log` on the `php.ini`.

 This script inspects `/var/log/phpmail.log` and returns scripts that exceed `MAX_DAILY_MAILS`.